This post will show you the best shower niche height as well as the best shower niche placement horizontally on the shower wall.

 If your soap niche is mounted higher up on the shower wall, it’s also pretty likely that it’ll be easier to clean.
 Constant splashing can do a number on your bar soap, creating a sloppy soapy mess.

-A discussion about interior shower niche height is basically all about the height between the shower niche shelves.
+A discussion about interior shower niche height has nothing to do with the shower niche height from floor.
+It’s all about the height between the shower niche shelves.
 To decide how high your shelf spacing needs to be, you need to figure out what you’re going to store in your niche.

 Some people need only a place for their bar soap and a single shampoo bottle, while others need enough room to store bulk sized shampoo bottles.